Tagging Drinks and Liquid Products

 There are few things to keep in mind when applying a flag tag:

-1. You must fold along the folded line.
+1. You cannot fold the tag

-2. The folded section must be up and off the product to ensure it can read above the liquid/metal that would block the tag from reading.
+1. The RFID chip must be up and off the product to ensure it can read above the liquid/metal that would block the tag from reading.

-3. The flag tags cannot touch each other.
+1. The flag tags cannot touch each other.
 The can inadvertently cause the tags to block each other from reading.

-4. The tags should peek above/away from the product.
+1. The tags should peek above/away from the product.

 Tip: Make sure there is air space between the tag and the product.
 This includes other products near the tag.
-Ensuring there is proper air space will allow the antennae to read the tags.
+Ensuring there is proper air space to allow the antennae to read the tags.

 Test Your Knowledge!